The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

-where $A = 1+BT(\gamma)+\sum_{i=1}^m\varepsilon_i.$ And the result follows. \end{proof} \begin{rmk} The first case of the proposition appeared before in \cite{Cimasoni}.
+where we used $\varepsilon_m=\K(h_m)=1.$ As needed. \end{proof} \begin{rmk} The first case of the proposition appeared before in \cite{Cimasoni}.
 Note that although the formula depends on the orientation of $\gamma,$ the result is orientation independent in the closed case.
 Indeed, flipping the orientation changes each $\K(h)$ to $\K(s_1 h) = \K(h)+1,$ and interchanges the sets of good turns and of bad turns.
-Thus, the total change is the number of edges plus the number of vertices of $\gamma,$ that is, a change by $2m=0.$ The same argument shows that in the open case the result changes by $1$ when the orientation is flipped. \end{rmk}
+Thus, the total change is the number of edges plus the number of vertices of $\gamma,$ that is, a change by $2m=0.$ A similar argument shows that in the open case the result changes by $1$ when the orientation is flipped. \end{rmk}

 \begin{definition} An automorphism $\phi:G\to G$ defines an action, $\phi_*$ on $\K(G),[\K(G)]$ by